a park, a garden and now the arts...

 The property was originally developed as a summer residence and hobby farm by Vancouver lawyer Brian McLoughlin and his wife Sarah McLoughlin, a landscape artist and dedicated gardener.
 Beginning in the 1960s, the family spent many summers at the nearby Alders Beach Resort.
 In 1975, the McLoughlins purchased an 18-acre waterfront parcel at the end of Tasman Road, off Williams Beach Road.
 The house, designed by Sarah, was built in 1976.
 Once they had settled in, Sarah began to create the gardens, working steadily from April to October, building stacked stone walls, and designing a drought-tolerant, deer-resistant, seashore landscape.

 In 2016, the McLoughlins completed an ecological gift, originally set up in 2000, and transferred the property to the Comox Valley Regional District as a pedestrian-only regional park.
+(A seven-acre parcel had been sold to the McLoughlin's neighbour to the north.)
 The Comox Valley Land Trust holds the covenant and monitors the property on a yearly basis.

 What We've Achieved